TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Permissions.rst

 """""""""""""""""""""

 When nothing else is defined, any file uploaded by a user will end up in :file:`fileadmin/user_upload`.
-With User TSconfig, it is possible to define a different default upload folder for each backend user or user group.
-Example:
+The user TSconfig property :ref:`defaultUploadFolder <t3tsconfig:useroptions-defaultuploadfolder>`, allows to define a different default upload folder on a backend user or backend user group level, example:

 .. code-block:: typoscript

    options.defaultUploadFolder = 3:users/uploads/

-:ref:`See the full reference <t3tsconfig:useroptions-defaultuploadfolder>`.

 There are a number of circumstances where it might be convenient to change the default upload folder.
 A hook exists to provide